qstommyshu/datafusion-wasm/README.md

 ## 👋 Why Me?

-- I'm already faimilairing myself with DataFusion with PRs!
+- I'm already faimilairing myself with DataFusion with many PRs!
-- I have a strong interest in DBMS/OS/Compiler area (I was very excited when I saw logical plans, external sort, predicate pushdown optimization implemented in DataFusion)
+- I have a strong interest and foundation in DBMS/OS/Compiler area (I was very excited when I saw logical plans, external sort, predicate pushdown optimization implemented in DataFusion)
 - I enjoy writing developer tools and working across frontend/backend boundaries
 - I have real experience with Rust, WASM, JS/TS — the exact stack needed
 - I’m excited about local-first, browser-native computation